wissem01chiha/tinyurdf/README.md

 Examples
 ------------
-Examples of scripts are implemented in the [examples](/examples/) folder.
-Examples of URDF/SRDF files can be found at [awesome-urdf](https://github.com/ami-iit/awesome-urdf).
+Examples of scripts are implemented in the [examples](/examples/) folder, samples of .urdf files can be found at [awesome-urdf](https://github.com/ami-iit/awesome-urdf).

 Contributors